uncle-droy/image-editor-python/README.md

 - Open and save images in various formats (JPEG, PNG, etc.)
 - Resize, crop, and rotate images
 - Apply basic filters like grayscale, sepia, and blur
-- Adjust brightness, contrast, and saturation
+- Adjust brightness ☀️, contrast, and saturation
-- Adjust hue and color
+- Adjust hue and color 🌈
 - Add custom text or annotations to images
-- Blend a new image on top of the opened image
+- Blend a new image on top of the opened image 🖼️
-- Undo functionality for edits
+- Undo ↩️ functionality for edits
 - Intuitive graphical user interface (GUI)
 - More coming soon...